Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 ![Authorizations](../../Assets/Screenshots/Payments/Authorizations/LISTAuthorizations.png "[Authorizations]")

 1. Identify the issue that led to the error/failure.
-To do this, check the authorization transaction you want to void, see [Check the authorization transaction](#check-authorization-transaction).
+To do this, check the authorization transaction you want to void, see [Check authorization transaction](#check-authorization-transaction).

 2. Select the authorization transaction to be voided by clicking the checkbox on the left.
     The editing toolbar is displayed.